oda-hub/hugo-odahub/content/docs/guide-development.md

 TODO: explain how to run server

-### Renku plugin development
+### Developing service in Renku

-Renku provides a number of hooks that can be used to add additional customized metadata.
+Renku gives the possibility to develop customized function.
 This has been exploited to develop plugins useful within the context of the worklows development.
 Those aim to provide a sets of funcitonailities for:

 * `renku-graph-vis`: this offers an interactive (and non) visualization of the knowledge graph:
 * `renku-aqs-annotation`: to create dedicated annotations for the execution of astroquery functions and add those to the knowledge graph